Your Health / Conditions / Hormones / What is hyperprolactinaemia?

-Hyperprolactinaemia can have some uncomfortable symptoms, including milky discharge from your breasts, in either men or women, or it may be impacting your chance of having a baby.
+Hyperprolactinaemia can have some uncomfortable symptoms, including milky discharge from your breasts , in either men or women, or it may be impacting your chance of having a baby.1,6,7

-In this article you’ll find out what hyperprolactinaemia is, the symptoms, possible causes and how your doctor will diagnose this condition.
+In this article you’ll learn more about what hyperprolactinaemia is, the symptoms, possible causes and how your doctor will diagnose this condition.
 In most instances this condition is not life-threatening and can be treated, with people’s symptoms going away within a few weeks of therapy.

 Prolactin levels are usually low in men and women who are not pregnant.3